mesosphere/dcos-docs-site/pages/mesosphere/dcos/services/edge-lb/1.5/getting-started/edge-lb-mlb-example/index.md

     http://<Public agent IP address>:10020
     ```

-These steps illustrate how you can deploy the `nginx` service through Marathon-LB.
+# Configure the sample app for Edge-LB

-# Configure Edge-LB for the sample app
+These steps illustrate how you can configure and deploy the `nginx` service through Edge-LB.

-1. Open a text editor, then copy and paste the following sample app definition to create the `nginx.json` file:
+1. Copy and paste the following sample app definition in your text editor to create the `nginx.json` file:

     ```json
     {